How Digital Billboard Advertising Can Help Boost Your SEO Efforts

 When thinking of how to boost SEO for your website, billboards probably don’t come to mind.
 Most people wouldn’t consider billboards something SEOs should focus on, but a proper billboard campaign can have indirect positive effects on your rankings.

 It’s hard to deny the role the internet plays in modern business.
 Whether you’re a small-town brick and mortar store or a multinational e-commerce giant, chances are you have a website.
 However, having a website isn’t enough.
 With an estimated 500,000+ websites created every single day, you need to make sure your customers can easily find yours.
 That’s where SEO, or Search Engine Optimization, comes into play.
-SEO is important for both small and large businesses, so if you’re not familiar with it, check out A Basic Guide to Small Business SEO before reading on.

 The Google Algorithm